 5. Newborn babies do not have the bacteria that cause tooth decay.

-The microorganisms that cause tooth decay are the Streptococcus mutans.
-This species generates acid using sugar from diet.
+The microorganisms that cause tooth decay are the Streptococcus.
+This species generates acid using sugar from the diet.
 The acid can dissolve tooth enamel and eat away the soft tissues underneath.

 The mouth of a newborn is free from these harmful bacteria.
 They only get it when infected by another person, typically their mom.